sidha6th/sync-x/README.md

 - 🏗️ **Builder widgets**: Easily rebuild UI in response to state changes.
 - 👂 **Listener widgets**: React to state changes with side effects.
 - 🪶 **Minimal boilerplate**: Focus on your app logic, not on wiring up state.
+- ⚡ **Async state support**: Built-in support for loading, data, and error states in async flows.

 ---